libbyloyd/pdsnd_github/README.md

 ### Description
 This project analyzes time series data and user data about a bike sharing program in the cities of Chicago, New York City, and Washington DC.
+This project was coded and submitted using the Udacity python terminal avaliable in the course website.

 ### Files used
 bikeshare.py